 Before blogging, Kerry spent time on parenting discussion forums.
 “I loved making friends and sharing news and views and generally being opinionated on whatever struck my fancy,” she explains.
 “With a blog…well, that is an ENTIRE site to warble on about what I think about things.”

 Because of the sheer numbers, it can be discouraging for some writers to carve their own niche and create an individual voice.
 Crunchy Carpets appeals to everyone in the niche because it’s a little different.
 While insisting that her blog is not a “parenting blog”, Kerry says she doesn’t give useful tips to parents.
-Building tips and recommendations, links to PVC trim suppliers for people remodeling their bathrooms.
 Ever since she started, she has offered plenty of insights into her family life, and always shares her thoughts on life from her perspective as Mom.
-She tells her readers the most personal things you can imagine – like how she is currently suffering from a painful hemorrhoid!
+She tells her readers the most personal things you can imagine – like her creative analysis.
 She confesses her maternal anxieties over her kids’ schooling, family health issues, and she constantly alludes to her own moral, physical and spiritual shortcomings.
 Her simple prose is likable and compelling; it compels readers to comment on her posts.
 Even when they disagree with what she writes their admiration and respect for Kerry is obvious in courteous diction.